Marketing, Retail Management - Major #2055

 3 units

-Explores the basic elements of retailing with an application of marketing concepts.
+This course explores the basic elements of retailing with an application of marketing concepts.
 Topics include retail formats, retail strategies, target market analysis, customer relationship management, personnel management, merchandise selection, current technologies, and career opportunities.
 (A, CSU)

 Total: 24-25 units